hanifhad/Bootcamp/Unit 3/README.md

-# Bootcamp
+# Unit 3
-This is the start of journey into data analytics in sequence of completion with a synopsis of each milestone.
+This is for Unit 3 PyPoll and PyBank assignments.